regularjs/guide/en/core/binding.md

 <a name="update"></a>
 ### 3 `component.$update(setable, value)`

-do the setter operation on the passed Expression and enter the `digest` phase.
+do the setter operation on the passed Expression, then enter the `digest` phase.

 __Arguments__

   * setable [Expression| Function | String] -
     - Expression: The Expression must be setable, see more in [Expression](../syntax/expression.md)
-    - String: String will be parsed to Expression
+    - String: String will be passed to Expression
-    - Function setable(data): just like angular's `$apply`, you can batch update-operation in the passed handler
+    - Function setable(data): just like angular's `$apply`, you can batch update-operation in one passed handler
-      - data: === component.data
+      - data: equal to component.data
-    - Object: multiply setting operation.
+    - Object: multiple setting operation.

   * value - value assigned to the field pointed by the Expression `setable`. if `setable` is a Function, it will be ignored.